SandQuattro/crypto-p2p-trading-app/README.md

 - We are monitoring blockchain, to see transactions to this wallet and order amount validation
 - When we see transaction to our deposit addresses, we know exactly, who did the transfer

+## Enhanced Blockchain Reliability

+The application includes several features to improve reliability when interacting with blockchain networks:

+- **Advanced Block Fetching Logic**: Robust mechanism to retrieve blocks with multiple fallback strategies
+- **Configurable Retry Parameters**: Customizable retry attempts (default: 5) and delay times (starting at 1 second)
+- **Smart Fallback Mechanism**: Alternates between retrieving blocks by hash and by number on specific retry attempts
+- **Multiple RPC Endpoints**: Seamless fallback to alternative BSC RPC endpoints when primary endpoint fails
+- **Exponential Backoff**: Increasing delay between retry attempts to handle temporary network congestion
+- **Detailed Logging**: Comprehensive logs for better monitoring and troubleshooting of blockchain interactions

+These enhancements ensure that the application can reliably process blockchain data even when facing network instability or API limitations from blockchain providers.

 # Step-by-Step Manual to Test the User Flow

 Here's a comprehensive guide to test your cryptocurrency order processing system with the enhanced wallet management features: